Q. Can my son attend your camp(s) if he is just a beginner in baseball?

 Q. Do you discount when signing up for multiple camps?

-Q. Can you explain your Camp Alumni on the home page?
+Q. Can you explain your Current College Stars on the home page?

-A. These are players who have attended many of our camps in the past and are now playing beyond high school.
-These are not players we have coached on a select or high school team.
+A. These are some current college players who have trained with Kenny for years.
+These are not players we have coached on a select or high school team, or had visit our facility.
 These are players we’ve had a big hand in developing as infielders and hitters.
+Feel free to speak with any player or coach in this region to get feedback on Coach Eilmes.
+His reputation of developing the best infielders is getting stronger by the minute.

 Q. Can my son come to your camp if he is left handed?